Federal Employment Background Check Disqualifiers: The “Forever” Rule

 However, with so many jobs in the federal government requiring various levels of checks, it can be fairly easy to be prepared for things like the ‘forever rule’ and how that can affect an individual’s chances of passing a federal background check for a specific position.

-The first thing to do is to identify any federal employment background check disqualifiers by learning how to get a federal background check on yourself.
+The first thing to do is to identify any federal employment background check disqualifiers by learning how to check for your federal records.

 A name based check will show any immediate problems, and then a fingerprint based check will illuminate what shows up on a background check for most federal jobs.